SDasman/Python_Learning/GamesNChallenges/Readme.md

-# HackerRank and other Challenges plus some common games.
+# PythonCoderWarsChallenges
+Some Python Challenges and Games I found interesting!
+Some are from HackerRank.
+Others are common games like "Guess a Number" or "Play Rock Paper and Scissors."